Dubai bets billions that Expo 2020 won't be a desert mirage

 Success for the event may also hinge on events beyond Dubai's control.
 Flights out of the country already swing wide around the Strait of Hormuz, the mouth of the Persian Gulf, because of U.S.-Iranian tensions.
 Yemen's Houthi rebels, whom the UAE has been battling in a Saudi-led coalition for years, have repeatedly threatened to target the country.

-Expo 2020 officials say their event will be "apolitical."
+Yet Expo 2020 officials say their event will be "apolitical."
 Iran will take part, officials say.
 Qatar, the energy-rich nation that the UAE and three other Arab countries have been boycotting over a political dispute since 2017, has been invited, and discussions are under way, said David Bishop, an Expo 2020 spokesman.
-Also taking part is Israel, which Gulf Arab countries don't recognize.
+Also taking part is Israel, which Gulf Arab countries don't recognize in protest against its occupation of territory Palestinians claim for a future state.

-Two workers have been killed on the site, and there have been 43 other "serious incidents" resulting in injuries, said Rob Cooley, vice president of safety and environment at Expo 2020.
-That's over the course of some 140 million man-hours of labor expended so far, he said, as authorities offer training and cooling areas for workers.
+Two workers have been killed on the site, and there have been 43 other "serious incidents" resulting in injuries, said Rob Cooley, the vice president of safety and environment at Expo 2020.
+That's over the course of some 140 million man-hours of labor expended so far, he said.